microsoft/vscode-docs/docs/python/testing.md

 You can run tests using any of the following actions:

-- With a test file open, click on the green run icon that is displayed on the gutter next to the test definition line, as shown in the previous section.
+- With a test file open, click on the green run icon that is displayed in the gutter next to the test definition line, as shown in the previous section.
 This command runs only that one method.

     ![Run test icon displayed on the gutter when the test file is open in the editor](images/testing/run-tests-gutter.png)